 When an individual has had insufficient sleep, physical changes occur in the brain, which alter the activity and function of the brain.
-Individuals that have not had adequate sleep may have difficulty making decisions, problem solving, controlling emotions and coping with change.
+Individuals that have not had adequate sleep may have difficulty making decisions, problem-solving, controlling emotions and coping with change.
 Lack of sleep is also associated with depression, suicide and risk-taking behavior.

 Sleep plays an essential role in the consolidation of memory and the selection of important information and stimuli received throughout the day.
-Naturally, individuals don’t remember every detail but tend to prioritise certain information, due to an emotional or other connection.
+Naturally, individuals don’t remember every detail but tend to prioritize certain information, due to an emotional or other connection.

 It is believed that sleeping and dreaming help in the process of sorting through experiences and memories to isolate and store the gist or specific detail of the memory.
 According to Stickgold, “When we dream, we get the pieces.
 When we wake, we can know the whole.”

 Additionally, sleeping is thought to help clear out toxins that accumulate in the brain throughout normal daily activities.
 Beta-amyloid is a protein associated with Alzheimer’s disease is an example of one such toxin.
 During sleep, channels in the brain expand to allow the flow of cerebrospinal fluid to clear the debris, known as the glymphatic system, due to the similarity to the lymphatic system.

 Sleep is also essential for the maintenance of the physical health of the body, particularly in the healing and repair of cells, such as those in the cardiovascular system.